Join the CloverCroft Team

 At CloverCroft, we believe in the power of diversity.
 We proactively seek to have strong representation of women, people with disabilities, Indigenous peoples, and visible minorities in our organization.
 We are committed to establishing and maintaining a safe, inclusive, equitable, and welcoming learning and working environment for all of our employees regardless of race, gender, sexual orientation, or cultural background.

-We primarily hire for two positions.
-We consider part time and full time applicants for both positions.
+In 2019, we will consider 2 internships, 1 full season farmer and 2 summer season farmers.
 Click on one of the links below to read a job description and instructions for applying.

-Full season worker.
+Full season farmer (1).
 Work from March or April through November.
 Full season workers typically receive higher pay and have advanced responsibilities; and they often return to work here for several years.
-We have 1 full season position available for 2018.
+Application deadline: February 15 (or later, if positions are not filled).
+THIS POSITION IS FILLED FOR 2019.

-Summer season worker.
+Summer season farmer (2).
 Work from early May to late August.
-Ideal for high school and college students.
-Application deadline: March 1 (or later, if positions are not filled).
-We have 1 summer season position available for 2018.
+Ideal for secondary and post-secondary students.
+Application deadline: March 15 (or later, if positions are not filled).
+We have 2 summer season positions available for 2019.